rhengg/sato-documentation/README.md

-# Splay custom code documentation
+# Sato custom code documentation

 ## Step 1: Create a div with an id, wherever you want to add the video player, and name it as you wish.